doomworld/amazon-clone/README.md

-# amazon-clone
+# Amazon-clone
-A React js project with firebase service Amazon clone
+##A React js project with firebase service Amazon clone